-The partner should convey the feeling of being lovable
+The partner should give the feeling of being lovable

-Of what and how relationships should be, we get to see a lot of pictures.
-The media supposedly show perfect relationships or typical male/female mistakes.
-From the neighbour to the grandma, everyone has advice on relationships.
-But in fact, most of these pieces of advice are misunderstandings.
-Quickly the relationship is ruined, although one has stuck to everything.
+We get to see a lot of pictures of what and how relationships should be.
+In the media, supposedly perfect relationships or typical male/female flaws are portrayed.
+From neighbor to grandma, everyone has advice on relationships.
+But in fact, most of this advice is a misunderstanding.
+Quickly the relationship is ruined, although you have kept everything.

-The feeling of being lovable must be deeply anchored in our personality.
+The feeling of being lovable must be anchored very deeply in our personality.
 A partnership serves the exciting contact with another person.
-We should be in a relationship to love.
-If we enter into a relationship to be loved, sooner or later it will be so.
-We have ruined the relationship with our neediness.
-The expectations of the other person are too high.
-A wrong sentence or an oversight is interpreted as a sign of lack of love.
+We should be in a relationship in order to love.
+If we get involved in a relationship in order to be loved, sooner or later it will happen.
+We ruined the relationship with our neediness.
+The expectations of the counterpart are too high.
+A wrong sentence or an oversight is interpreted as a sign of a lack of love.

-This is due to an insecurity that is rooted in a lack of self-love.
-Only those who love themselves are able to really open themselves up to other people.
-This is of course easier said than done.
-There is no recipe to develop self-love.
-But to realize that lack of self-love has ruined the last relationship offers at least one starting point.
+Here, this goes back to an insecurity rooted in a lack of self-love.
+Only those who love themselves are able to truly open up to others.
+Of course, that’s easier said than done.
+There is no recipe for developing self-love.
+But recognizing that a lack of self-love ruined the last relationship at least provides a starting point.
 Because you can always work on your relationship with yourself.

-The misunderstanding that ruins some relationships: Faithfulness is faithfulness is faithfulness…
+The misunderstanding that ruins many a relationship: Fidelity is fidelity is fidelity….

-There are as many ideas of loyalty and jealousy as there are people.
-Some people find it problematic if their partner only thinks of someone else.
-For others it is completely clear: A small flirt is sometimes in it, but not more!
-Too little communication about this question has already ruined one or the other relationship.
-Because if there was already an incident, which was misunderstood as a breach of faith, a discussion over the term faithfulness works like an excuse.
+There are as many ideas about fidelity and jealousy as there are people.
+Some find it problematic when the partner only thinks about someone else.
+For others it is absolutely clear: A little flirt is once in it, but not more!
+Too little communication about this issue has already ruined one or the other relationship.
+After all, if there has already been an incident that has been misconstrued as a breach of fidelity, discussing the concept of fidelity seems like a cop-out.

-It is better to discuss loyalty and jealousy at the beginning of a relationship.
-The opening of a relationship has also ruined many a relationship.
+It is better to discuss fidelity and jealousy at the beginning of a relationship.
+Opening up has also ruined many a relationship.
 But it has also saved many a relationship.
-Dealing with the topic must fit the two people involved.
-There is no such thing as loyalty.
-There is hardly anything that ruins a relationship as often as infidelity.
-Exactly that should be a reminder to us to talk about the subject.
+The way the subject is dealt with must suit the two people involved.
+There is no such thing as one kind of faithfulness.
+There are few things that ruin a relationship as often as infidelity.
+This should be a reminder to talk about the subject.

 Misunderstandings occur particularly often in close relationships.
 The problem is that we assume that our counterpart knows what we want.
-While we explain exactly what we mean to a stranger, we assume that the partner knows that.
-If the partner does something wrong, we are hurt.
+While we explain to a stranger exactly what we mean, we assume our partner knows.
+If the latter then does something wrong, we are hurt.
 We have the impression that he did not listen to us.
-Too often the relationship is ruined.
+If this happens too often, the relationship is ruined.

 Prevention can only be achieved with good communication and a little tolerance for misunderstandings.
 A little misunderstanding ruined the last relationship?
-Maybe there is a lack of self-love when the reaction to a misunderstanding is so big?
+Perhaps there is a lack of self-love when the reaction to a misunderstanding is so great?